 The Group uses its incremental borrowing rate to calculate the present value of lease payments as the interest rate implicit in the lease is not readily determinable.
 The Group estimates its incremental borrowing rate quarterly based on the rate of interest that the Group would pay to borrow over the lease term with a similar security to obtain an asset of a similar value to the leased asset in a similar economic environment.
 The Group measures all leases at amortized cost based on the appropriate discount rate available in the quarter when lease commencement occurred.
-Where a lease contract modification or reassessment of the lease liability resulting from a change in the lease liability based on the appropriate discount rate available in the quarter when the reassessment or modification occurs.
+Where a lease contract modification or reassessment of the lease liability resulting from a change in the lease term occurs, the Group remeasures the present value of the lease liability based on the appropriate discount rate available in the quarter when the reassessment or modification occurs.